voxelbusters/essential-kit-docs/tutorials/v3/migrations/gley/easy-iap/migration-guide.md

     Quantity: 100
 ```

 > Essential Kit keeps the category and variant so you can differentiate primary/secondary currencies later.
+On Android, an incorrect or missing public key leads to purchases staying in a pending state or failing verification, so double-check the value you paste.

 ## 4. Replace Initialisation Code